kanaghasivakumar/Structured-Urban-Synthesis-with-Diffusion-Transformers/README.md

 This project implements a conditional image generation pipeline for urban street scenes, trained entirely from scratch on the Cityscapes dataset.
 Given a semantic segmentation mask as input, the model generates a photorealistic street scene that recostructs the spatial layout defined by the mask.
 The core architecture is a Diffusion Transformer (DiT) trained with a standard DDPM noise schedule, extended with spatial cross-attention mask conditioning and classifier-free guidance (CFG).

-The project went through four full hyperparameter sweeps totaling over 2,400 W&B runs on Quest A100 GPUs, three major architectural revisions, and a data scaling effort that brought the training set from 2,975 to 22,973 images by integrating Cityscapes coarse annotations.
-The final model achieves an FID of 251.8 on the test set.

 ---

 ## Files to Look At